Serve our Clients • Serve our Community • Make a Difference

 Vehicle patrol visits

 At frequencies you choose — usually 2 to 6 per evening for an active community.
-Marked vehicles, uniformed officers, randomized timing.
+Average response times of 15–20 minutes for dispatch requests (10–15 minutes on late-night routes).
+Randomized timing prevents predictable patterns.

 Free parking enforcement